yairEO/dateRangePicker/README.md

 to position the picker on screen this way, inseatd of absolutely positioning it inside some element, due to overflow clipping that might occur.

+Tested on IE9+ and obviously works on normal browsers.

 ## How to use:
     $('input').rangePicker({ minDate:[2,2009], maxDate:[10,2013] })
         // subscribe to the "done" event after user had selected a date